 Brown Vs. Board of Education by Susan Goldman Rubin hardcover

 In 1954, one of the most significant Supreme Court decisions of the twentieth Century aimed to end school segregation in the United States.
-Although known as Brown v.
-Board of Education, the ruling applied not just to the case of Linda Carol Brown, an African American third grader refused entry to an all-white Topeka, Kansas school, but to cases involving children in South Carolina, Delaware, Virginia, and Washington, DC.
-Here is the story of the many people who stood up to racial inequality, some risking significant danger and hardship, and of careful strategizing by the National Association for the Advancement of Colored People (NAACP).
+The ruling was the culmination of work by many people who stood up to racial inequality, some risking significant danger and hardship, and of careful strategizing by the National Association for the Advancement of Colored People (NAACP).

 Award-winning author Susan Goldman Rubin tells the stories behind the ruling and the people responsible for it.
 Illustrated with historical photographs, this well-researched narrative account is a perfect introduction to the history of school segregation in the United States and the long struggle to end it.
 An epilogue looks at the far-reaching effects of this landmark decision, and shows how our country still grapples today with a public school system not yet fully desegregated.

 Detailed backmatter includes a timeline, primary source texts, and summaries of all mentioned court cases.

 A Patterson Prize Honor Book